 - (a) The Parking Enforcement Team had received a high volume of calls about issues with inconsiderate parking around schools.
-Previously, the Team had talked to parents about their parking, but it has always been on a reactive basis. - (b) Each area committee will see a week of action on a rolling programme, which will involve working with schools to implement a rolling enforcement programme.
-The main objective will be to keep parents from parking on zigzags.
+Previously, the Team had talked to parents about their parking, but it has always been on a reactive basis. - (b) Action will take place over 2 weeks, which will involve working with schools to implement a rolling enforcement programme.
+The main objective will be to keep parents from parking on zig-zags.